hyl3rid/blog/data/blog/spinachquiche.md

+---
+title: Spinach Quiche
+description: Loaded with leafy green, this quiche is very wholesome and hearty.
+publishedDate: January 8, 2022
+tags:
+  - quiche
+  - eggs
+  - vegetarian
+  - french
+---

 # Spinach Quiche

 Spinach quiche is a simple yet delicious dish you can enjoy for breakfast, lunch, or dinner.
-Made with premade frozen pie crust, you can make this spinach quiche effortlessly.
-Loaded with leafy green, this quiche is very wholesome and hearty.
-You can add more vegetables like mushrooms, cherry tomatoes, etc., to make it even healthier and tasteful.
+There are multiple variations of this dish.
+If you feel just spinach does not make it, you can add more vegetables like zuchinni, mushrooms or cherry tomatoes to make it even healthier and tasteful.

 ## Origin of Quiche